monktastic/no-more-contempt/scratch/key-points.md

 - Every action you've ever taken has nudged us all either toward remembering this or forgetting it.
 One is the very essence of good, and the other, of evil.
 Yet they can be extremely difficult to tell apart: an action that looks good on the surface can be evil, and vice versa.
 The _content_ matters far less than the intention — not the conscious intentions that we're normally aware of, and that the road to hell is paved with — but our _innermost_ intentions.
 Our actions become _infused_ with those intentions, which are thereby woven into the very fabric of our reality, subconsciously inspiring or infecting countless others in a cascade effect.
 We can see all this if we look.
 The darkness relies on our willingness not to look, and to instead trust our conscious agendas; that little voice in our heads.
 The more we make this mistake, the further we drift from our inner Light — and the harder it becomes for others to rescue us from our own confusion.
 The more clearly we see this trap, the less urge we feel to shove others deeper into it.

-- We discover that our parasites aren't truly separate.

 - In this shadowy state, we license ourselves to get away with things that we otherwise could not – and that we would never tolerate in our enemies.

 - This knowledge may be hidden from conscious self-reflection, but crucially, it's not entirely unconscious, either.
 It exists in a kind of limbo state, and we _can_ become entirely conscious of it.

 - When we do, something astonishing happens.
 We discover that this capacity for self-deception is caused by a kind of mental parasite.
 While we were under its sway, it felt like it _was_ us.
 We _wanted_ to shove other people into the abyss, and it felt impossibly righteous to do so.
 But now we see that this was only ever the parasite cleverly masquerading _as_ us.
 It fed on our weaknesses, exploiting our fear and pride, enabling us to engage in myriad self-serving behaviors that we couldn't recognize as such, and that we would never tolerate in our enemies.
 Our vision opens out to the countless ways in which our behavior caused harm, resulting in far-ranging consequences that we never suspected.
 We feel profound contrition for having fallen victim to this trap, but simultaneously redeemed, because we see that we never really wanted to behave this way; that it was only a kind of infection, and could be healed.
 In a flash, we see that the same is true of others — and this isn't just a belief, but somehow a _direct perception._